stripoinc/stripo-plugin-samples/extensions/docs/README.md

 #### Available Built-in UI Elements

-The Stripo Editor supports the following Built-in UI elements, as defined in the `UETag` enum:
+The Stripo Editor supports the following Built-in UI elements, as defined in the `UIElementType` enum:

 | Element | Tag Name | Description |
 |---------|----------|-------------|